bachly/koaladigital-mini-website/README.md

 # KoalaDigital Mini Website - A simple 2-Page Website Template without CMS

-This is self-contained 2-page Website for Portfolio, Resume, CV, Profile, Project Showcase.
-After the site is exported into a static folder, you can host it for **FREE** on GitHub, Netlify, or SurgeSH.
+This is self-contained 2-page Website for Blog, Portfolio, Resume, CV, Profile, Project Showcase.

+After the site is exported into a static folder, you can host it for **FREE** on GitHub Pages, Netlify, or SurgeSH.

 This template uses: